 A position akin to a corporate communications manager can earn someone over $100k annually.
 As sports administration salary and sports management degree salary all have variables, it is possible to find sources stating anything from $38k to $88k depending on the sports management-related position.
 The BLS states sports agents and business managers are making an average sports administration salary of nearly $91k.

 When salary is a primary concern, applicants should take some time to study the potential growth for any particular career path.
 Judging a career by the average starting salary of a single job on that career path is a mistake.

-For those wanting to jump straight into the higher pay brackets, there are some very high paying jobs in sports management.
-Personal athletic trainers and just about any position with a sports medicine slant can start with a high paying salary.
+For those wanting to jump straight into the higher pay brackets, there are some very high-paying jobs in sports management.
+Personal athletic trainers and just about any position with a sports management slant can start with a high-paying salary.
 This is especially true if the applicant has access to people or groups willing to pay well for expert services.